IndranilRay/LearnPython/README.md

 ## Objective

   This repository contains basics and intermediate level of python code.
-Codes are  intentionally and purposefully written to learn and enhance python .I will try to add some small python apps progressively.
+Codes are written for self learning and enhancing python coding skills.
+All programms are tested and runnable wihtout any errors.I will try to add some small python apps progressively.